 Manipur is a state in North East India and a part of the seven sister states.
 Manipur has Nagaland to its north, Mizoram to its south, Assam to its west, and shares an international border with Myanmar to its east.

-These claims of safety and anti-Indian violence has been put to rest in 2012 when a major chunk of the underground militias were flushed out by the Indian Army.
+These claims of safety and anti-Indian violence has been put to rest in 2012 when a major chunk of the underground militias was flushed out by the Indian Army.

-Today, Manipur is a state stuck in limbo.
+Today, the state is stuck in limbo.
 The state has scarred its name so much that today no one from mainland India even considers doing a trip to Manipur.
 Safety is the biggest worry even today.

 The sad part is that the violence is all but over and even if you hear any kind of violence it’s in the interiors where no one really travels to.
 But that hasn’t changed the image of Manipur with the outside world.

 The first impression on arriving in the state is most people will get the chills.
 This is mainly because Manipur is a dust bowl with ample of open spaces and plenty of quarry work happening all around the capital city of Imphal.
 This has left the city with a dust epidemic.

 But after the dust settles, you’ll see that the people are warm and extremely kind-hearted.
 They love to talk and most will just smile if they can’t converse in the language.
 Manipuris, as they call themselves are people who are naturally shy and hence their first impression, might not be the best.
 But give the conversion a few minutes and they will open up.

 Getting to Manipur is relatively easy, since the state has an airport at Imphal and there are daily flights from all major metro and two-tier cities in India.
 Most flights are via Guwahati in Assam.

 is a place which has been blessed with immense natural beauty and makes for a thrilling journey.
 The fact that there is so little information makes travel around the state even more interesting and exciting at the same time.